Omid Yaghmazadeh

 Maria Generalova

-Undergraduate ECE student
+Undergraduate student

 I am an undergraduate student pursuing a degree in Electrical Engineering with minors in Computer Science and Mathematics.
 I am interested in exploring how electromagnetic energy interacts with the human brain and nervous system, particularly in understanding how this knowledge can be applied to develop innovative technologies that enhance human capabilities and well-being.